 ELCT 296: Electronics Technology Cooperative Work Phase 1, 2, or 3.
 (1-3) A work-study program with local industry to give the student practical experience in an industrial environment.
-Prerequisites: Third or fourth semester standing and permission of the Applied Technologies Coordinator.
+Prerequisites: Third or fourth semester standing and permission of the Science/Applied Technologies Curriculum Coordinator.
 CR/NC.

 Emergency Medicine (EMS)

-EMS 101: EMT - Basic.
-(7)

-Meets the 1998 EMT-Basic National Standard Curriculum requirements and incorporates New Mexico EMT-B scope of practice.
-Includes lecture and lab instruction to prepare the student to sit for New Mexico and National Registry testing.
-Restriction: Program permission

 EMS 104 [108]: Land Navigation.
 (3)

 Teaches the basics of land navigation, map interpretation, GPS, and compass use in a wilderness environment.

 Prerequisite: EMS 107

 EMS 105 [107]: Wilderness Survival.
 (3)

 Teaches the basics of survival in wilderness environment.
 Topics include finding food and water and constructing temporary shelters.
 Two overnight field trips are included in the course.

+EMS 110 First Responder (4)

+A 72-hour course consisting of 40 hours of didactic instruction which includes the minimum standard Department of Transportation curriculum to prepare the student for pre-hospital field techniques and 32 hours of lab instruction which includes individual instruction in airway management and patient assessment skills.
+Students must obtain current certification in American Heart Association Basic Life Support for Healthcare Providers CPR before the first class session.

 EMS 113 EMT-Basic (6)

 Meets the 1998 EMT-Basic National Standard Curriculum requirements and incorporates New Mexico EMT-B scope of practice.
-Includes lecture instruction to prepare the student to sit for New Mexico and National Registry testing.
+Includes lectur instruction to prepare the student to sit for New Mexico and National Registry testing.

 Restriction: Program Permission

 Corequisite: EMS 142.